home-assistant/home-assistant.io/source/_integrations/watttime.markdown

   - sensor
 ---

 The `watttime` integration allows users to get real-time emissions data for a latitude/longitude from [WattTime](https://www.watttime.org).
-In addition to login in with an existing WattTime account, users can register for a new account directly within Home Assistant.
+In addition to logging in with an existing WattTime account, users can register for a new account directly within Home Assistant.

 {% include integrations/config_flow.md %}